2022 Quick Reviews

 The Holy Grail of Eris (Kujira Tokiwa) #

-Take the classic “dual protagonists” trope (think Yugi & Yami Yugi in Yu-Gi-Oh, or Sora & Shiro in No Game No Life), make one of them the villainess trope, and mix them up in a Victorian-style political drama/mystery.
+Take the “dual protagonists” trope (think Yugi & Yami Yugi in Yu-Gi-Oh, or Sora & Shiro in No Game No Life), make one of them the villainess trope, and mix them up in a Victorian-style political drama/mystery.
+Unlike many of its peers, the plot keeps moving at a brisk pace, and Scarlett (the villainess) and Constance (the purehearted one) complement each other well.
+As a bonus, it’s a non-isekai villainess story—no Main Character Syndrome here.

 I am Blue, in Pain, and Fragile (Yoru Sumino) #